 - For resources and activities that you, as a parent, can undertake, please check the website: https://www.holyheroes.com/

-- If your son or daughter is in grade six (or older) and you wish him/her to receive the Sacrament of Confirmation, please contact the parish office at 780-468-4071
+- If your son or daughter is in grade six (or older) and you wish him/her to receive the Sacrament of Confirmation, please fill in the registration form below or call the office at 780 468-4071.

 - You, as parents, also have the responsibility to help your son or daughter prepare for this beautiful Sacrament.
 Your participation is a great gift to your child.